Mitali2700/Doggy-Daze/README.md

 # Tools and Techniques

 I have used HTML, CSS3, and Bootsrtrap 4 and 5 in this website.
-Bootstrap is a front-end framework used to create modern websites and web apps.I have use bootstrap components like Carousel, Card, Buttons, Navbar etc.
+Bootstrap is a front-end framework used to create modern websites and web apps.
+I have use bootstrap components like Carousel, Card, Buttons, Navbar etc.